inertiajs/inertia-phoenix/README.md

 ## Validations

-Validation errors have some specific conventions to make wiring up with Inertia's form helpers smooth.
-The `errors` prop is specially managed by this library and is always included in the props object for Inertia components.
+Validation errors follow some specific conventions to make wiring up with Inertia's form helpers seamless.
+The `errors` prop is managed by this library and is always included in the props object for Inertia components.
+(When there are no errors, the `errors` prop will be an empty object).

+The `assign_errors` function is how you tell Inertia what errors should be represented on the front-end.
 You can either pass an `Ecto.Changeset` struct or a bare map to the `assign_errors` function.

 ```elixir
 def update(conn, params) do